logic-teaching/logic-teaching.github.io/metalogic-first-order-languages.md

-# 2. First-order languages

-This chapter is one of the building blocks of this course.
-In this chapter we formally define a first-order language, which systemizes the formal languages which we were translating into in the previous chapter.

 # Definition of language {#para:languages:defnlanguage}

 The first key definition is that of language.
 Perhaps "language" is not the best word: as the formal